Quiz: Can you defend against XSS vulnerability?

 Question No. 8

-We are approaching the end, so let's try to vary the question.
-Try to think about what you need to be careful about when printing a variable in this context:
+We are approaching the end, so let's try a different angle.
+Consider what you need to be careful about when outputting a variable in this context:

 <a href="<?= $str ?>">...</a>

-Solution: In addition to escaping, it is important to also verify that the
+Solution: In addition to escaping, it is crucial to also verify that the URL

-URL composed like this would execute the attacker's code when clicked.
+composed in this way would execute the attacker's code when clicked.

 Question No. 9